aspirepress/.github/ROADMAP.md

 ## Basic functions of mirrors/repositories

-A mirror or repository (in this section referred to as a "resository") has the following responsibilities:
+A mirror or repository (in this section referred to as a "repository") has the following responsibilities:

 * Serve requests from constituents (WordPress instances) that request information about available packages or available package updates.
 * Provide endpoints for the publication of packages from authors that have authenticated with that repository.